Organizational Behavior

 Organizational Behavior (OB) Examination

-Soon after completion of the qualifying paper, and in no case later than the end of the third year of study, students undergo a dossier review by a committee consisting of the student’s advisor, one member of the Policy and Admissions Committee (PAC), and one other faculty member.
-The members of the review committee are selected by the chair of the PAC after consultation with the student and the student’s official advisor.
+Soon after completion of the qualifying paper, and no later than the end of the fourth year of study, students undergo a dossier review by a committee consisting of the student’s advisor and two other faculty members.

 Students submit a dossier consisting of their CV, qualifying paper, at least two other research papers prepared during their graduate studies at Harvard, and a brief (four-page maximum) statement indicating their plans for future research, including thoughts about their dissertation topic.
 The additional papers in the dossier may be term papers prepared in connection with coursework, or papers based on independent research (e.g. prepared in conjunction with the research apprenticeship requirement or other work with faculty).
 Papers submitted for the dossier review may be coauthored, but the student should be the sole or first author of at least two of the papers submitted for the review.

-After the committee reviews the dossier, its members meet with the student to discuss the papers submitted, the student’s future academic plans, plans for the dissertation, or any other matters pertinent to the student’s professional development.
+The committee then meets with the student to discuss the papers submitted, the student’s future academic plans, plans for the dissertation, or any other matters pertinent to the student’s professional development.
 The review is intended as a constructive stocktaking of the work the student has conducted in the program to that point, and an occasion to discuss their progress toward meeting the program’s aspirations, as well as plans for proceeding through its final phases.

 Sociology Track